St0wy/old-blog/src/content/blog/opengl-scene.md

 Computer graphics is the domain where I want to work and this module was the one I waited for the most.
 I think I put in a lot of work, and the final result shows it.

 That being said, there are still some things I could improve.
 Such as:

 - Structure of the code (especially renderer.cpp)
-- Fix the SSAO (but don't tell my teacher it's not correct)
 - Make textures use the mipmaps
 - Add Frustum Culling
 - Add a bit of multi-threading somewhere